GenericMappingTools/gmt/doc/rst/source/mapproject.rst

-    To output the map coordinates of a reference point, select **j**\ *code* (with standard two-character justification codes), **n**\ *rx*/*ry*, where the reference point is given as normalized positions in the 0-1 range, or **x**\ *px*/*py*, where a plot point is given directly [Default returns the width and height of the map].
+    To output the map coordinates of a reference point, select **j**\ *code* (with standard two-character justification codes), **n**\ *rx*/*ry*, where the reference point is given as normalized positions in the 0-1 range, or **x**\ *px*/*py*, where a plot point is given directly.
+To output the rectangular domain that covers an area defined by oblique projections, append **r** [Default returns the width and height of the map].

 .. _-Z: